Amitansh-P/basic-website/Readme.md

 # Basic Website Demo

-This website is use only html and css !
+This is a demo web page created by html and css only !
 Its a demo site !